walkerhughes/portfolio/nft_cryptopunks.md

 <img src="newly_sampled_cryptopunks_trained_on_all_data.jpg" width="1000" height="550">

 I looped through these newly generated images and compared each against all 10,000 original Cryptopunks to confirm they are unique.
-It’s pretty clear that the newly generated KDEs are very similar to the originals in terms of style, but I think this speaks more to the simplicity of the images than the quality of the model.
+It’s pretty clear that the newly generated Cryptopunks are very similar to the originals, but I think this speaks more to the simplicity of the images than the quality of the model.
 That being said, KDEs are not to be underestimated!